Skip to main content

 "Shipping first-time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt."

-Types of technical debt (classification)
+Kinds of debt

 Not all debt is equal.
 There's a mortgage, and there's a loan for an iPhone.
 Let's break it down.